juandaalean/ProjectManagerBackend/README.md

 - Comment permissions:
   - Edit comment: only the comment author.
   - Delete comment: only the comment author with **Admin** role in the project.
+- Implemented CORS into API to recive Frontend local port

 ## 🤖 AI-Assisted Development